sauladam/shipment-tracker/readme.md

 ## Notes
 Please keep in mind that this is just a tool to make your life easier.
 I do not recommend using it in a critical environment, because, due to the way it works, it can break down as soon as the tracking website where the data is pulled from changes its structure or renames/rephrases the event descriptions.
 So please **use it at your own risk!**

+Also, there's always a chance that a status can not be resolved because the event description is not known by this package, even though the most common events should be resolved correctly.

 Also, the tracking data, therefore the data provided by this package, is the property of the carrier (I guess), so under no circumstances you should use it commercially (like selling it or integrating it in a commercial service).
 It is intended only for personal use.